SOME WILL DIE

 Kate smiled, “Thank you for understanding.
 I’ll be there by eight-forty.”

 “No problem, we’ll have time for a drink.
-Already looking forward to it,” Theo said as he turned towards the stairs but stopped to look at the information board leaving Kate watching the back of his expensively tailored grey suit with an amused smile.
+Already looking forward to it,” Theo said as he turned towards the stairs but stopped to look at the information board leaving Kate watching the back of his expensive tailored grey suit with an amused smile.
 She sighed again.
 What a day.
-First a very difficult sinister encounter that had momentarily unnerved her and now an offer of hopefully first-class entertainment.
+First a difficult, sinister encounter that had momentarily unnerved her and now an offer of hopefully first-class and lucrative entertainment.
 All within the space of thirty minutes.
 She pondered for a moment.
-Forty minutes, that was enough, shower, change and… the phone rang breaking her thoughts about what to wear.
+Forty minutes, that was enough, shower, change and… the phone rang breaking into her thoughts about what to wear.
 It didn’t even occur to her to consider what Theo wanted.
 She just assumed company and, of course sex, both of which she had no doubt would be enjoyable.

 Comments